Cemetery / Graveyard Scenario

 From hobby to subculture

-In parallel, a benign, non-erotic love of cemeteries (taphophilia, the "cemetery enthusiast" hobby of tomb-tourism, epitaph-collecting and grave photography) became widespread and socially accepted.
-The erotic scenario sits at the far, much rarer edge of this same fascination with burial grounds, kept alive chiefly through gothic-romantic aesthetics rather than any organised community.
+Alongside that history, a benign love of cemeteries (taphophilia, the enthusiast's hobby of tomb tourism and grave photography) became common and openly practised.
+The erotic scenario sits at the far, much rarer edge of the same fascination with burial grounds, sustained chiefly by gothic-romantic aesthetics rather than by any organised community.

 In practice

-Expressed consensually, it is a matter of place and atmosphere: partners choosing a quiet, atmospheric, historically resonant outdoor setting, often after dusk.
-Crucially, the interest can be satisfied entirely through imagery, fiction, gothic aesthetics and memento-mori décor, or role-play staged elsewhere, without anyone visiting or disturbing an actual burial ground.
+Expressed consensually, this is a matter of place and atmosphere: partners choosing a quiet, historically resonant outdoor setting, usually after dusk, where the mood does the work.
+The interest can be satisfied entirely through imagery, fiction, gothic aesthetics, memento-mori décor, or role-play staged somewhere private, with nobody visiting or disturbing an actual burial ground.
+That distinction matters, because the version that involves a real cemetery is the version that carries legal and ethical weight.

 Psychology